getodk/xforms-spec/_sections/80-media.md

 Implementations are expected to support these file formats at minimum:

-* image/big-image: JPEG, PNG, GIF
+* image/big-image: JPEG, PNG, GIF, SVG